mkevenaar/chocolatey-packages/automatic/veeam-service-provider-console-ssp-agent-webui/PARAMETERS.md

 * `/vacFLRWebAPIUserName` - Specifies a user account under which the file-level restore plugin will connect to Veeam Service Provider Console server.
 The account must have local Administrator permissions on the machine where Veeam Service Provider Console server is installed.
 Example: `/vacFLRWebAPIUserName:"Administrator"`
 * `/vacFLRWebAPIPassword` - Specifies a password for the account under which the file-level restore plugin will connect to Veeam Service Provider Console server.
 Example: `/vacFLRWebAPIPassword:"p@ssw0rd"`

-Example: `choco install veeam-service-provider-console-self-service-portal-agent-webui --params "/vacFLRWebAPIHostName:vspc.mydomain.tld"`
+Example: `choco install veeam-service-provider-console-ssp-agent-webui --params "/vacFLRWebAPIHostName:vspc.mydomain.tld"`